-Factbox - Ballon D'Or winner Cristiano Ronaldo
+Factbox - Ballon d'Or winner Cristiano Ronaldo

 * Portugal are eliminated from the 2010 World Cup by Spain in the last 16 and Ronaldo spits at a television cameraman as he walks off the pitch.

-* Helps Portugal to the semi-finals of Euro 2012, where they are again knocked out by the Spanish, this time on penalties.
-Ronaldo doesn't get to take a spot kick due to earlier misses by his team mates.
+* Helps Portugal to the Euro 2012 semi-finals, where they are again knocked out by Spain, this time on penalties.
+Ronaldo does not get to take a spot kick due to misses by his team mates.

-* Suffers disappointment as Portugal go out in the group stage at the 2014 World Cup.
+* Portugal go out in the group stage at the 2014 World Cup with Ronaldo clearly struggling with injury.

-* Overtakes Pauleta's tally of 47 goals in March 2014 to become Portugal's record scorer.
-Has netted 52 goals in 117 appearances for his country.
+* In March 2014 overtakes Pauleta's tally of 47 goals to become Portugal's record scorer.

+* In 2016, inspires Portugal to their first European title they beat France 1-0 after extra time in the final.
+Limps off the pitch after 24 minutes with a knee injury.